Grandfather left traumatised by fake taxmen phone scam which ‘triggered his dementia’

 “Then he went totally irrational, he said he owed all this money and that people were watching his flat.”

-His mental state continued to deteriorate until one morning Mrs Swanton found him with a hammer in his hand.
+His mental state continued to deteriorate until one morning Mrs Swatman found him with a hammer in his hand.

 She added: “He had been up all night, he said ‘they are going to arrest me, I don’t know what I’ve done wrong’.